 LONGER, FIRST PERSON:

 I'm an illustrator, cartoonist, writer and snowman expert.
-I do cartoons for places like the New York Times, MAD magazine and The New Yorker.
+I've done cartoons for places like the New York Times, MAD magazine and The New Yorker.
 I wrote The History of the Snowman (Simon & Schuster, 2007) and Footnotes from the World's Greatest Bookstores (Penguin Random House, 2016) which became a NY Times bestseller.
 My work has been exhibited in: The Cartoon Art Museum of San Francisco, Smithsonian Institute, The Cartoon Museum of London and in 2018, The Sordoni Art Gallery at Wilkes University.
 I've been nominated Gag Cartoonist of the Year (twice) by the National Cartoonists Society.

 I have written columns, Op-Eds and features for: New Yorker, New York Times, New York Daily News, NY Newsday, Reader's Digest, SPY, Playboy, Details, GQ, MAXIM, National Lampoon, Village Voice, and McSweeney's.
 I am a Contributing Editor at Writer's Digest.